How to Spot Fake Pro Stock Hockey Sticks: Authentication Guide

 Bauer Pro Stock Codes:

-• Format typically includes model code, flex, curve pattern, and player name
+• Format typically includes the player’s ID, model code, flex, and player name.

 • The code should be cleanly printed or heat-stamped, not handwritten